MicrosoftDocs/Viva/Viva/glint/people-science/propelling-action-taking.md

 ## Are ACT conversations just one more thing we have to do?

 No!
 We know leaders and managers — really all of us — are already too busy.
-Creating what feels like additional work is a recipe for failure.
+Creating what feels like more work is a recipe for failure.
 If you want acting on survey feedback to be integrated into the “way we do things around here," avoid these common pitfalls:

-### Making action planning a separate meeting
+### Should action planning be a separate meeting?

 Creating more meetings is not the answer.
-In fact, if this is a separate meeting, it’s likely it will get deprioritized in the face of many other agenda items.
-Make this part of your regular team meetings.
+Make this topic part of your regular team meetings.
 Check-ins don’t have to be long.
 They can take up to 30 minutes of your regular meeting when new survey results are out.
 From then on, a quick 10-15 minute check on progress to is enough.